nemish493/SWE_Titanic_survial_model/README.md

 1. **Landing Page**: Provides a short explanation of the app's functionality and a link to the Survival Calculator.
 2. **Survival Calculator**: Allows users to input passenger details and view survival predictions based on selected models.
+3. **Learn Basic**: It contain all additional data above the project, usses and techinal framework

 #### Passenger Details Input